 8. How will my child be included in activities outside the early years setting including school trips? and (9.)
 How accessible is the early years setting environment (Indoors and outdoors) ?

-of the building, wide access doors, disabled toilet facilities and height adjustable furniture.
+Southgate West Playgroup is purpose built with ramps to front and rear of the building, wide access doors, disabled toilet facilities and height adjustable furniture.
 The surface in the garden is flat, comprising of one third tarmac and two thirds artificial turf.

 On the wall inside the classroom we have a visual timetable, and use props during story time for those with auditory needs.
 For those with English as an additional language we try to “Buddy up” families with another speaking the same language.
 We have large print books, dual language books and audio books.